-Already filed for bankruptcy once but have fallen on hard times and are looking to file again?
-Before you start looking for a chapter 13 bankruptcy lawyer in Las Vegas, it’s important to understand when and if you are eligible for bankruptcy once more.
-If you’re thinking of filing again, read on for information you’ll need to know first:
+Have you already filed for bankruptcy once, but have fallen on hard times and are looking to file again?
+Before you contact a Nevada bankruptcy attorney, it is important to understand when and if you are eligible to file bankruptcy again.

 What is a discharge in a bankruptcy case?

-An order issued by the bankruptcy court, the discharge releases an individual from all legal obligation for a debt.
-The discharge order permanently prohibits creditors from seeking collection on the debt by any means, including personal communication or legal action.
+Furthermore, the discharge order permanently prohibits creditors from seeking collection on the debts by any means, including personal communication or legal action.
 In the simplest terms, a discharge of debt means you are no longer responsible for paying the debt to the creditor.

 How do I know if there was a discharge in my bankruptcy case?